reactjs/react.dev/src/content/reference/react/useTransition.md

 1. The <CodeStep step={1}>`isPending` flag</CodeStep> that tells you whether there is a pending Transition.
 2. The <CodeStep step={2}>`startTransition` function</CodeStep> that lets you create an Action.

-To start a transition, pass a function to `startTransition` like this:
+To start a Transition, pass a function to `startTransition` like this:

 ```js
 import {useState, useTransition} from 'react';